ArtemNikoian/Racing/README.md

 1. **Track Selection**: Use `gen.py` to generate diverse tracks.
 More variety improves generalization.

-2. **Training Time**: Training 500 generations with 100 population takes several hours.
+2. **Training Time**: Training 500 generations with 100 population takes a couple of hours.
 Reduce `GENERATIONS` or `POPULATION_SIZE` for faster experiments.

 3. **Model Selection**: Check `training_progress.png` to see if fitness is still improving.
 You may want to use a model from a later generation rather than `final.pkl`.